kint-php/kint/CONTRIBUTING.md

 5. **Code quality**: the nature of Kint implies that it will be continued to develop for many years - at least to adapt to new language features and quirks.
 Keep the codebase as maintainable as possible.
 Keep code style consistant by finishing every commit with `composer format`.
 6. **Stable releases**: Try not to push backwards compatability breaking or untested changes to the master branch.
 Because it is a development tool, people may leave their `composer require-dev` Kint configuration to allow auto-updates.

+### Don't alter user input

+For the parser to do proper recursion checking it has to take things by reference.
+Since it's taking things by reference there's a good chance your parser plugin can change your end-users data. **NEVER ALTER INPUT VARIABLES**

 ### Development instructions

 ```sh